StackVista/stackstate-docs/setup/agent/docker.md

 ### Docker compose

-To run the StackState Agent with Docker compose:
+To run StackState Agent V2 with Docker compose:

 1. Add the following configuration to the compose file on each node where the Agent will run:
 ```